APH93/NeoGlow_PrivacyPolicy.md/privacypolicy.md

 Last Updated: [Date : May 19, 2026]

 1. Overview :
-I developed "NeoGlow" as a commercial app.
+I developed "NeoGlow" as a free app with tips.
 I believe in complete user privacy.
 This Privacy Policy explains that I do not collect, store, or share any personal data from my users.

 2. Data Collection :
 "NeoGlow" does not collect any personal information.